-This rings especially true for those who want to travel to Chicago but aren't keen on shattering their budget.
-Luckily for them, there's a ton of free things to do in Chicago.
+Hey there, savvy shopper!
+Looking to travel to Chicago but aren't seeking to shatter your budget?
+Luckily for you, there are a ton of free things to do in Chicago.
 Thirty-two and counting, to be exact.

 When you head out to the Windy City, keep these free activities in Chicago on your list of things to do.

 Lions, tigers, and bears, oh my!
 In a city full of skyscrapers, animal lovers can go wild at the Lincoln Park Zoo.
 This free oasis features big cats, gorillas, and so much more in an immersive setting ranging from savannahs to rainforests.
 The juxtaposition of modern marvels like Willis Tower with wildlife habitats makes the experience that much more engaging.

 Can you even say you went to Chicago without snapping an iconic Millennium Park photo?
 The main attraction at Millennium Park is Cloud Gate, more commonly known as "The Bean."
 This unique sculpture produces seriously cool reflections of the city, drawing a crowd even on the coldest days.
 However, the Park is also home to the famous Crown Fountain, two interactive video towers with digital faces, as well as the charming Lurie Garden.